Metropolitan (1990 film)

-Metropolitan is a 1990 American romantic comedy-drama film and the debut of director and screenwriter Whit Stillman.
+Metropolitan is a 1990 American romantic comedy-drama film produced, written and directed by Whit Stillman, in his feature directorial debut.
 The film concerns the lives of a group of wealthy young socialites during debutante season in Manhattan.
 In addition to some of their debutante parties, it covers their frequent informal after-hours gatherings at a friend's Upper East Side apartment, where they discuss life, philosophy and their fate; form attachments, romances and intrigues; and react to an interesting but less well-to-do newcomer.

 Metropolitan was nominated for Best Original Screenplay at the 63rd Academy Awards.
-The film is often considered the first of a trilogy of Stillman films, followed by Barcelona (1994, but written before Metropolitan) and The Last Days of Disco (1998).
+The film is often considered the first of a trilogy of Stillman films set in the 1980s and portraying privileged young adults, followed chronologically (but not release-wise) by The Last Days of Disco (1998) and Barcelona (1994).

 Plot

-Middle-class Princeton student Tom Townsend, an admirer of Charles Fourier, attends a debutante dress ball one evening on a whim.
-After the ball, a mix-up leads to his meeting a small group of young Upper East Side socialites known as the Sally Fowler Rat Pack, after the girl whose apartment they use for after-hours parties.
-Believing that they accidentally stole a taxi from Tom, they decide to invite him to their after-hours party, to prevent ill feelings.
+During Manhattan debutante season, middle-class Princeton student Tom Townsend attends a deb ball on a whim.
+A mix-up over a taxi home introduces him to a small group of young Upper East Side socialites known as the Sally Fowler Rat Pack, after the girl whose fancy apartment they use for afterparties.
+The Rat Pack invites him to the night's afterparty to prevent ill feelings.

-Tom decides to attend the party, and befriends several other attendees, including Nick Smith, a cynic who takes Tom under his wing; Audrey, a shy girl who enjoys Regency-era literature and develops a crush on Tom; and Charlie, an overly philosophical friend with an unrequited love for Audrey.
-Tom learns that he and the Rat Pack have some common friends, including his ex-girlfriend Serena Slocum, with whom he remains infatuated.
+At the afterparty, Tom befriends several Rat Pack members, including Nick, a cynic who takes Tom under his wing; Audrey, a shy girl who enjoys Regency-era literature and develops a crush on Tom; and Charlie, a philosophical friend with an unrequited crush on Audrey.
+Tom learns that he and the Rat Pack have some common friends, including his ex-girlfriend Serena, with whom he remains infatuated.

-Under Nick's tutelage, Tom ingratiates himself to the Rat Pack and soon becomes a full-fledged member.
-Much of the film is composed of dialogues in which Tom and the Rat Pack discuss the nebulous social scene they occupy, including how they are coming of age just as the culture in which they were raised is ending, leaving them with uncertain social futures.
-During these discussions, Tom reveals that he, too, was raised wealthy, but that his father abandoned the family to marry another woman, leaving Tom and his mother with limited financial resources.
-As a result, Tom harbors a love–hate relationship with wealth and the upper class.
+Under Nick's tutelage, Tom ingratiates himself with the Rat Pack.
+Although he initially sticks out due to his left-wing, Fourierist views, he fits into the social crowd and becomes a full-fledged member.
+Much of the film is composed of dialogues in which the Rat Pack discuss their nebulous social scene and uncertain futures.
+They worry that they are coming of age just as the culture in which they were raised is ending.

+One reason Tom fits in is that his social cachet trumps his wealth.
+He attended the Pomfret boarding school at the same time that Serena went to Farmington with several Rat Pack girls.
+Nick explains that the Rat Pack needs Tom because there is a shortage of socially respectable young men to escort debutantes to formal events.